-Newcastle sign Milan midfielder Tonali
+Newcastle sign Milan midfielder Tonali for £55m

 Last updated on .From the section Newcastle

-Newcastle United have signed AC Milan and Italy midfielder Sandro Tonali for an undisclosed fee.
+Newcastle United have signed AC Milan and Italy midfielder Sandro Tonali.

 The 23-year-old has signed a five-year contract, becoming Eddie Howe's first signing of the summer as his side prepares for Champions League football.